reprah/grape-route-helpers/README.md

 #### Testing

-You can you the route helpers in our API tests by including the `GrapeRouteHelpers::NamedRouteMatcher` module inside your specs.
+You can use route helpers in your API tests by including the `GrapeRouteHelpers::NamedRouteMatcher` module inside your specs.
 Here's an example:

 ```ruby
 require 'spec_helper'